Conservation Data Centre Element Occurrences

 If you do not find an element occurrence in your area of interest, this means there are none currently mapped in the CDC database.
-The best way to verify whether an area contains a species or ecosystem at risk is to have do a detailed assessment of the property during the appropriate season.
+The best way to verify whether an area contains a species or ecosystem at risk is to do a detailed assessment of the property during the appropriate season.

 Learn about the ways you can access mapped element occurrences and potential locations of species and ecosystems at risk:

 CDC publicly available element occurrences of species and ecosystems are in layers.

 - Publicly Available Occurrences: Element occurrences of species and ecosystems at risk that are publicly available.
 The majority of CDC data is displayed in this layer.